gil2rok/drghmc/README.md

 Experiments with DRGHMC, a novel sampler that excells at high-curvature densities.
 Preliminary results are promising but more experiments are needed.

-This is my work done at the Flatiron Institue under [Chirag Modi](https://modichirag.github.io/), [Edward Roualdes](https://roualdes.us/), and [Bob Carpenter](https://bob-carpenter.github.io/).
-This repository is forked from the [Bayes-Kit](https://github.com/flatironinstitute/bayes-kit) repository, where I implemented DRGHMC with beautiful, well-documented code (IMO :grin:).
+This is my work done at the Flatiron Institue with [Chirag Modi](https://modichirag.github.io/), [Edward Roualdes](https://roualdes.us/), and [Bob Carpenter](https://bob-carpenter.github.io/).
+This repository is forked from the [Bayes-Kit](https://github.com/flatironinstitute/bayes-kit) repository, where I implemented DRGHMC.

 ## Relevant papers :open_file_folder: :
 - [Hamiltonian Monte Carlo (HMC) Introduction](https://arxiv.org/pdf/1701.02434.pdf)